Icon

 We use Veo 2 to generate 5-second and 8-second, object-centered videos depicting human hand interactions for grasp pose estimation.
 Given an object image and name from the TaskGrasp dataset [Murali et al., 2020b], Veo 2 generates a detailed grasp description tailored to a specific task.
 This is used to prompt the Veo 2 video generation model, which produces consistent, realistic grasping videos.
 We extract the middle frame—where the grasp is clearest—for downstream use.
 This approach enables scalable, high-quality data generation for learning task-conditioned grasps.

-Holding the ice scraper by the blade
+Clear the ice scraper from the surface

 Hand Object Reconstruction